 Are you looking for a crochet scarf pattern using chunky yarn?
 If so, I got one for you!
-Grab your yarn, hook and notions to get ready to make the simple one stitch crochet scarf featuring a chevron design!
+Crochet scarves are fun to make and quick project to make!
+Grab your yarn, hook and notions to get ready to create a cozy and simple one stitch crochet scarf featuring a chevron design!

 The Josie crochet scarf is the perfect crocheting project to keep you cozy warm on those chilly, crisp winter days because of the tight stitches and bulky wool yarn.
 You’ll love it!